informaat-ipe/zinc/README.md

 node.js

-The main difference between other asynchronous control-flow libraries in the way zinc.js handles the execution of the callbacks.
+The main difference between other asynchronous control-flow libraries in the way zinc.js handles the execution of the callbacks, which helps to prevent "maximum stack size exedded" error in applications which heavily use callback pattern.

 The usage is simple.
 Add couple of functions to the zinc-stack.
 If needed, define context for them to execute and after that call `run` with the final-callback as first argument.